 The year is quickly coming to a close, and I am thanking the higher forces for finally ending 2017.
 It happened, and it seems like it was really only a good year for Taylor Swift.
 However, some positive things did come out of this year.
 So, to celebrate, I’m here with a list of the ten of the best stories that I read this year.
-These are listed below in no particular order, and not all were published in 2017.
+These are listed below in no particular order, and not all were published in 2017, they’re just my top ten reads of 2017.

 Honestly Ben by Bill Konigsberg